 With so many search changes, how can multi-location healthcare groups stay ahead of their competitors?
-As we approach 2023, let’s look into the latest SEO trends for the healthcare industry and understand what Google wants healthcare marketers to do.
+As we continue to make our way through 2023, let’s look into the latest SEO trends for the healthcare industry and understand more about what exactly Google wants healthcare marketers to do.

 Why Healthcare Marketers Need SEO